 Generation New Era is a special kind of study called a birth cohort study.
 These studies follow children from birth throughout their lives.
 They show how children grow and develop, and how childhood experiences affect later lives.

 The UK is a world leader in this kind of research, with national studies of people born in 1946, 1958, 1970 and 2000 still running today.
-These studies have followed the lives of over 60,000 people: through early life, school, leaving home, getting a job and starting a family of their own.
+Together, these studies have followed the lives of over 60,000 people – through early life, school, leaving home, getting a job and starting a family of their own.

 About the management and funding of the study

-The Centre for Longitudinal Studies (CLS), at University College London (UCL), is in charge of the study.
-CLS is the UK’s leading cohort studies research centre, including running the birth cohorts born in 1958, 1970 and 2000.
+The Centre for Longitudinal Studies (CLS), at University College London (UCL), is in charge of Generation New Era.
+CLS is the UK’s leading cohort studies research centre and runs birth cohort studies following groups of people born in 1958, 1970 and 2000.
 They were chosen to run the study because they are experts in this kind of research.
 UCL is one of the world’s leading universities.

 Generation New Era is funded by the Economic and Social Research Council, the UK’s leading academic funder of social research and part of UK Research and Innovation.
 The ESRC also pays for several of the UK’s other cohort studies.